Best & Worst Tesla Model 3 Years

 Tesla Model 3 Best, Neutral, and Worst Years

 When it comes to picking the cream of the crop (or avoiding the lemons) in Tesla Model 3 years, we don’t mess around.
-Our analysis digs deep, considering:
+Our thorough analysis digs deep, considering:

 • What real owners say about reliability